-However, because of a specific accident I received the manga as a gift, just after its finishing & to be honest I’m really grateful for it, because I decided to give the series a try.
+However, because of a specific accident I received the manga as a gift, just after its finishing & to be honest I’m really grateful for it, because I decided to give the

 Now I know how much I could have lost if not doing so.